1. Hatchery Road Over I-476

-This is the pilot bridge replacement project for the Pennsylvania Turnpike Commission’s (PTC) Bridge Information Modeling (BIM) and Digital Delivery Program, which includes developing a 3D model.
-The existing bridge was a single-span steel beam bridge, and we are proposing a two-span composite prestressed spread box-beam bridge.
-This project is part of a $1.5 million…
+This was the pilot bridge replacement project for the Pennsylvania Turnpike Commission’s (PTC) Bridge Information Modeling (BIM) and Digital Delivery Program, which included developing a 3D model.
+The existing bridge was a single-span steel beam bridge, and we proposed a two-span composite prestressed spread box-beam bridge.
+This project was part of a $1.5 million open-end…

 Logistics Property Company, LLC, is redeveloping a former industrial site containing arsenic-contaminated soil.
 Before work could begin, the contaminated soil was removed and clean fill was added, as specified in the Pennsylvania Department of Environmental Protection’s (PA DEP) Management of Fill policy.
 Additionally, RETTEW managed the imported materials and put engineering controls in place, including…